fredericowieser/Dynamic-Transformers/docs/TDTF-Spec.md

 The Temporal Dynamic Transformer (TDT) is a conditional computation architecture that gates the execution of entire Transformer (TF) blocks.
 It operates under a student-teacher framework with two distinct modes: a training-time "teacher" mode and an inference-time "student" mode.

-- During training, a powerful, non-causal Predictive Router observes the output of a TF block to make an optimal routing decision.
+- During training, a powerful, Predictive Router observes the output of a TF block to make an optimal routing decision.
 This decision is used as a supervisory signal.
+We only use this during training as it requires us to have access to the output of the attention mechanism for the previous token at our given
 - During inference, a lightweight, Causal Router predicts this decision using only causally available information, making its choice *before* the TF block is executed.

 This document specifies the complete end-to-end logic for implementing the TDT architecture.